THE PURPOSE OF THE GOSPEL IS FOR MAN TO

 Eby then declares the resurrection was not something that happened to Jesus, not some event of

-a Man.
-Eby states that “to possess the Man, to put on the Man, to come into union with the Man is
+Man.
+Eby states that “to possess the Man, to put on the Man, to come into union with the Man is to

 The Greek word 'anastasis' translated as the English word resurrection means a standing up again

-of attaining the full stature or purpose of what you were resurrected for.
-It is the fullest
+attaining the full stature or purpose of what you were resurrected for.
+It is the fullest confirmation of

 The Re-Discovery of our Inclusion